 Finding the Right Dosage: Wavelength, Duration, and Treatment Frequency

-In order to truly get the most from your red light therapy at home, there are a few tips that you should bear in mind.
-You shouldn't overdo it – resting your body between sessions actually allows you to notice a more significant improvement.
+To truly get the most from your red light therapy at home, there are a few tips that you should bear in mind.
+For a guide to the correct dosage and frequency, always consult the official instructions.
 A good policy is to try to do 3 to 5 sessions per week, and limit each session to somewhere between 10 to 20 minutes.
-More is not necessarily better, and doing it repeatedly won't get it done any faster.
 Be sure to hold your device at a comfortable distance from the area you are treating, ideally between 6 and 12 inches.

 Conclusion: The Growing Role of Red Light Therapy in Meniscus Tear Healing